 - 1. Park the vehicle on a level surface. - 2.
 Exhaust or "dump" and re-inflate the air suspension.
 Allow the Suspension to settle. - 3.
-Check ride height of rear suspension: - A: On vehicles with front suspension equipped with (2) height control valves, check and adjust the rear suspension first. - B: On vehicles with front suspension equipped with a single height control valve, check and adjust the rear suspension after finish adjusting the front. - Measure either the wheel center to bottom of frame ("A") or air spring height ("B").
-If the dimensions are not within ±1/8" of measurements in Figure 11, adjust as follows. - A: Loosen the height control valve linkage stud retaining nuts. - B: Raise or lower the L-shaped linkage stud as necessary. - C: Tighten the retaining nuts.
+Check ride height of rear suspension: - A: On vehicles with front suspension equipped with (2) height control valves, check and adjust the rear suspension first. - B: On vehicles with front suspension equipped with a single height control valve, check and adjust the rear suspension after finish adjusting the front. - 4.
+Measure either the wheel center to bottom of frame ("A") or air spring height ("B").
+If the dimensions are not within $\pm 1/8$ " of measurements in Figure 11, adjust as follows. - A: Loosen the height control valve linkage stud retaining nuts. - B: Raise or lower the L-shaped linkage stud as necessary. - C: Tighten the retaining nuts.
 Note: It is recommended that the upper and lower studs be positioned parallel to each other.
-Torque to 8-12 ft-lb.
+Torque to 8-12 ft-lb. - 5.
+After adjusting the length, it is recommended to dump and re-inflate the air suspension to obtain the ride height.
+Allow the suspension to settle.